jdye64/garcon/README.md

 # Garcon

 ## Garcon Capabilities
-* Visualize data exchange – View interactions between a multitude of NiFi and MiNiFi nodes in a single location
+* **Visualize data exchange** – View interactions between a multitude of NiFi and MiNiFi nodes in a single location
-* Auto scaling – using Docker scale NiFi cluster sizes up and down as flow demand increases or decreases
+* **Auto scaling** – using Docker scale NiFi cluster sizes up and down as flow demand increases or decreases
-* Device Health – Spot and troubleshoot slow nodes in a cluster or across clusters.
+* **Device Health** – Spot and troubleshoot slow nodes in a cluster or across clusters.
-* Flow optimization – Understand non optimized portions of your flow to increase performance.
+* **Flow optimization** – Understand non optimized portions of your flow to increase performance.
-* Meet SLAs – Ensure SLAs are meet down to the individual flowfile level intra node/cluster or across multiple clusters.
+* **Meet SLAs** – Ensure SLAs are meet down to the individual flowfile level intra node/cluster or across multiple clusters.
-** React to missed SLAs by auto scaling to increase flow throughput
+..* React to missed SLAs by auto scaling to increase flow throughput
-* Examine Global Processor state – Visualize all stopped, disabled, invalid, and running processors across your entire Garcon managed domain in a single location.
+* **Examine Global Processor state** – Visualize all stopped, disabled, invalid, and running processors across your entire Garcon managed domain in a single location.
-* Spot global “backpressured” connections – Maintain a list of “backpressure” occurrences to understand periods of increased load for capacity planning or auto scaling.
+* **Spot global “backpressured” connections** – Maintain a list of “backpressure” occurrences to understand periods of increased load for capacity planning or auto scaling.

 ## Building and Running Garcon
 Garcon is built using the popular Dropwizard Java microframework and the standard gamut of Java development tools EX: Maven.
 To build the application